Zalexanninev15/VitNX/README.md

 ## Description

-Controls for WinForms (.NET Framework 4.5).
-Based on [DarkUI](https://github.com/RobinPerris/DarkUI)
+Controls for WinForms and necessary functions for interaction (.NET Framework 4.5).
+Based on [DarkUI](https://github.com/RobinPerris/DarkUI), but does not completely match the code base.
+It develops in different directions, depending on my needs

 ## Build